ndiego/blox/readme.md

 * Added System Info page to Blox Tools
 * Changed suppress_filters to false in global blocks for WPML compatibility
 * Tweaked spelling on Add-ons
-* Update EDD Updater to v1.6.5
+* Updated EDD Updater to v1.6.5
 * Fixed anonymous function that were causing issues in PHP 5.2
 * Fixed Visibility by Role bug
 * Fixed links in hook error messages